ivnvxd/pyquest/markdown/10_concurrency.md

     Final counter value: 5

-#### Event <a id="event"></a>
+### Event <a id="event"></a>

-An event allows one thread to signal other threads that a certain event has occurred.
+An _Event_ allows one thread to signal other threads that a certain event has occurred.
 An event has two states: set and clear.
 When an event is set, threads waiting for the event to be set are allowed to proceed.
 When an event is cleared, threads waiting for the event to be set are blocked.

 An Event object manages an internal flag that can be set to true with the `set()` method and reset to false with the `clear()` method.
 Threads can wait for the flag to become true using the `wait()` method, which blocks until the flag is set to true.